Yousif101H/Motor_Cont._PCB_Board/README.md

 # Motor_Cont._PCB_Board
-This repo. will have all files of this PCB
+In this repo.
+I will share all design files belongs to this PCB board.